rss21www/rss2021/_attending/registration.md

 non-students, and give full access to the virtual conference platform, including the workshop and main conference events.

-Please use the form embedded below to register.
-If the below form does not work, please click [here](https://pheedloop.com/register/rss2020/attendee/).
+Please use the form embedded below to register. <b>If the below form does not work for your browser, register [here](https://pheedloop.com/register/rss2020/attendee/) instead</b>.
 Contact toussaint@tu-berlin.de and J.Kober@tudelft.nl if you encounter problems.

 ### Attendee Registration Form